 Wedding Photography at Bromley Civic Centre/Register Office

-The Old Palace’s Georgian architecture provides a perfect backdrop to the entire wedding party at this Bromley Civic Centre Marriage.
+The Old Palace’s Georgian architecture provides a perfect backdrop for the entire wedding party at this Bromley Civic Centre Marriage.

 London Borough of Bromley Register Office

 Formally part of Kent, Bromley is now a London Borough, lying between Croydon and Lewisham and south of Lambeth and Southwark.
-The Civic Centre is in the town and houses Bromley Register Office (often mistakenly called the ‘registry’ office).
-To date, I have been a wedding photographer for two marriages there, and I am very keen to explore the venue further.
-Read on to find out why.
+The Civic Centre is in the town and houses the Bromley Register Office (often mistakenly called the ‘registry’ office).
+I have been a wedding photographer for numerous civil marriages there.

 Wedding Ceremony Photography at Bromley Civic Centre

-My advice is always to take your time with everything.
-Whether it’s your walk down the aisle, exchange of rings, or first kiss, the longer I have to photograph these special moments, the better!
+Whether it’s your walk down the aisle, exchange of rings, or your first kiss, the longer I have to photograph these special moments, the better!

 Bromley provides attractive floral displays in keeping with the occasion and elegant surroundings.
 I try to capture as many of these details as possible for the couple throughout their wedding day.